apache/apex-malhar/library/src/main/java/com/datatorrent/lib/dedup/CheckpointingScheme.md

   * non-transient sub-bucket: events which have not been persisted yet.

 At the end of every application window the bucket manager writes the non-transient sub-bucket of all the buckets and transfers the data from them to the corresponding transient sub-bucket.
+During recovery the buckets are lazily loaded from the persistent store which also reduces the time in reconstructing the operator's state when it is re-deployed.